 The 1867 Committee would not be in existence without the past help other former Preservation New Jersey staff – Ron Emrich, Stephanie Cherry-Farmer, Tiwanda White-Pinkston, and Janice Armstrong.
 We thank them for their very early guidance, support, and encouragement.

-The 1867 Sanctuary Committee, which is currently chaired by Helen Kull, who is also Secretary to the Board of Preservation New Jersey, consists of seven very active volunteers, all of whom have contributed, and continue to contribute substantially to this effort in many ways:
+The 1867 Sanctuary Committee, which is currently chaired by Bob Kull, who is also a member of the Board of Preservation New Jersey, consists of very active volunteers, all of whom have contributed, and continue to contribute substantially to this effort in many ways:

-Additionally, The Rev. Paul Rhebergen serves as the Committee Liaison to the Presbytery of New Brunswick; and Scot Pannepacker, President of the Board of Preservation New Jersey, serves as an ex officio member of the Committee.
-We also acknowledge past and current members of the Preservation New Jersey Board, particularly Michael Mills, John Hatch, Megan Thomas, Michael Margulies, Jack Abgott, and Michael Hanrahan for their past and current guidance and sharing of their experience and expertise.
+Additionally, The Rev. Paul Rhebergen serves as the Committee Liaison to the Presbytery of New Brunswick; and Barton Ross, President of the Board of Preservation New Jersey, serves as an ex officio member of the Committee.
+We also acknowledge past and current members of the Preservation New Jersey Board, particularly Michael Mills, John Hatch, Megan Thomas, Michael Margulies, Jack Abgott, Michael Hanrahan and Scot Pannepacker for their past and current guidance and sharing of their experience and expertise.

 In addition to the 1867 Sanctuary Committee members, we also acknowledge and appreciate the work of the many volunteers who have played important roles in organizing, publicizing, and staffing the many activities and events associated with the 1867 Sanctuary over the years.
 Preservation New Jersey is grateful for their time, effort, and the care so freely and earnestly given toward the restoration and operation of this historic building that means so much to them and to their community.

-If you would like to join our committee, or just volunteer to help on a limited project basis, please see our Volunteer Opportunities page, or contact Helen at email@example.com.
+If you would like to join our committee, or just volunteer to help on a limited project basis, please see our Volunteer Opportunities page, or contact Helen or Bob at firstname.lastname@example.org.
 Thank you!